Roland-Park/Galactus/README.md

 ## Step 6
 Testing
 - localhost:15672 is the queue ui
+- run `istioctl dashboard grafana` to start the kiali dashboard. http://localhost:3000/d/G8wLrJIZk/istio-mesh-dashboard
 - run `istioctl dashboard kiali` to start the kiali dashboard
 - run `kubectl get services` to get the nodeport port. localhost:<port>/reaction will hit the reaction service, which loads moods from moodservice via http and then writes the reactionbot's mood to the queue.
+- run `kubectl logs -f consequence-depl-7dc784894b-gfp9c` to view logs for the consequence pod as it subscribes to the message queue

 ## TODO
 - figure out why I get a cors error when running the angular ui in the cluster